A Destination for Natural Beauty and Adventure

 Biking is another popular activity at Grand Teton, taking place seasonally in the park from April until early October, weather permitting.
 Guests are welcome to cycle on the more than 100 miles of paved roadway in the park and the adjoining John D. Rockefeller, Jr., Memorial Parkway, which connects Grand Teton to Yellowstone’s West Thumb area.
 Bikes are not allowed on trails or in backcountry areas.

 Backcountry camping in Grand Teton National Park is incredibly popular.
 In order to protect its trails and ecosystems, the park must limit the number of backcountry visitors it allows per day.
-The park allows advanced reservations for one third of its available permits, and offers the rest on a first-come first-served basis at the Colter Bay and Craig Thomas visitor centers.
+The park allows advanced reservations for one-third of its available permits and offers the rest on a first-come-first-served basis at the Colter Bay and Craig Thomas visitor centers.
 A fee of $25 applies to successful reservations.
-Unlike some national parks, visitors can camp anywhere in the backcountry zone, but using previously established camp sites is strongly encouraged.
-Use of appropriate bear-resistent food canisters is a critical part of bear safety in the backcountry.
+Unlike some national parks, visitors can camp anywhere in the backcountry zone, but using previously established campsites is strongly encouraged.
+The use of appropriate bear-resistant food canisters is a critical part of bear safety in the backcountry.

 No separate permits are required for mountaineering, but climbers looking to camp — even up on the rock face — must have a backcountry permit.
 One of the most popular ascents in the park is Grand Teton itself; Garnet Canyon is another popular place for climbing.